tkestack/tke-playbook/tke-terraform-examples/tke-native-node-pool/README_en.md

-# TKE Super Node Pool Solution
+# TKE Native Node Pool Solution

 [中文版本](./README.md)

-This solution demonstrates how to create a Tencent Kubernetes Engine (TKE) cluster with serverless super node pools using Terraform.
+This solution demonstrates how to create a Tencent Kubernetes Engine (TKE) cluster with native node pools using Terraform.
+This solution has been optimized to use the latest OS version, improved network configuration, and simplified node configuration.

 ## Features

 - Creates a VPC and subnet for the TKE cluster
 - Configures security groups with essential rules (SSH, ICMP)
 - Deploys a managed TKE cluster
-- Sets up serverless super node pools for cost-effective scaling
+- Sets up native node pools with autoscaling capabilities
 - Provides outputs for cluster access information

 ## Prerequisites